 Will you be one of them?

 If you use the points smartly, of course, you can do much, much better than that.
-For example, when you accumulate 75,000 points, here are some of the trips you can take:
+For example, here are some of the trips you can take:

-The Platinum card is a truly exceptional offer that I can’t recommend highly enough.
-It’s been my ticket to flying in business and first class all over the globe, not to mention staying in some of the world’s nicest hotels for a fraction of the regular price.
+The Platinum Card is a truly exceptional offer that I can’t recommend highly enough.
+It’s been my ticket to flying in style all over the globe, not to mention staying in some of the world’s nicest hotels for a fraction of the regular price.

 But that said, American Express’ Business Platinum card is the new offer in town, and it’s one that every Canadian traveler needs to know about, too.